FitnessPassport/fp-web-challenge/health-onboarding-form/README.md

 ## Requirements

-Build a multi-step registration workflow for gym membership signup.
+Build a multi-step registration workflow for gym membership sign up.
 Consider:

 - What information needs to be collected?
 - How should the form be broken into steps?
 - How will you manage state across steps?